ptitSeb/box64/docs/USAGE.md

 #### BOX64_DYNAREC_TEST *
 Dynarec will compare it's execution with the interpreter (super slow, only for testing)
  * 0 : No comparison.
 (Default.)
- * 1 : Each opcode runs on interepter and on Dynarec, and regs and memory are compared and print if different.
+ * 1 : Each opcode runs on interpreter and on Dynarec, and regs and memory are compared and print if different.
  * 2 : Thread-safe tests, extremely slow.
  * 0xXXXXXXXX-0xYYYYYYYY : define the interval where dynarec is tested (inclusive-exclusive)